Forte-Service-Company-Ltd/fre-quickstart/README.md

 cp .env.sample .env
 source .env
 ```
+> [!WARNING]

-> **_WARNING:_** The SDK utilizes the Rules Engine address and private key values from the environment file.
+> The SDK utilizes the Rules Engine address and private key values from the environment file.
 This requires that you name your file `.env`, which enables the SDK to access the values.

 ### 5. Create the sample policy in the Rules Engine